measured/dwebble/README.md

 ## U wot m8?

 Dwebble is a starting point for making serious single page apps.
 It uses webpack as a module system, react for views and sass for style.
-For a more opinionated front-end stack boilerplate - Dwebble evolves into [Crustle](https://github.com/measured/crustle) starting at level 34.
+For an even more opinionated front-end boilerplate - Dwebble evolves into [Crustle](https://github.com/measured/crustle) starting at level 34.

 ## Installation